clowd1e/Bazario.Docker/README.md

 - `5009` - used by the Bazario.Moderation WebAPI _(http port)_
 - `5010` - used by the Bazario.Moderation WebAPI _(https port)_
 - `5432` - used by the Bazario.Identity database
-- `5433` - used by the Bazaio.Users database
+- `5433` - used by the Bazario.Users database
 - `4200` - used by the client-side application
 - `15672` and `5672` - used by RabbitMQ message broker